Spaubeek: History

 The village was first mentioned in 1175 as Spaltbeke, and means "valley with a brook".
 Spaubeek is a village which developed in the Middle Ages along the northern bank of Geleenbeek.
 Three linear settlements later appeared on the southern bank.
 In 1557, Jansgeleen Castle became the seat for the heerlijkheid Geleen en Spaubeek.

-The Catholic St Laurentius Church is a three-aisled basilica-like church made out of sand stone which was constructed between 1925 and 1926 as a replacement of the 1837 church.
+The Catholic St Laurentius Church is a three-aisled basilica-like church made out of sandstone which was constructed in 1925 and 1926 as a replacement of the 1837 church.

 Huis Ten Dijken is an estate from the 17th century.
 The U-shaped residential area surrounded by a moat with an attached L-shaped office building.
 It was enlarged and modified several times during its history.

 Spaubeek was home to 222 people in 1840.
 In 1896, a railway station opened on the Sittard to Herzogenrath (Germany) railway line.
 The railway line physically separated the northern settlement from the southern settlement.
 The A76 later increased the separation.
 Between 1 November 1875 and c.
 1880, there was an early station of the Poor Handmaids of Jesus Christ for medical aid to the population.

 Spaubeek was an independent municipality until 1982.
 The main part was merged into Beek.
 A smaller part was added to the municipality of Geleen.